 These posts are more likely to perform better if you add more visuals to them.
 Studies show that users can recall 65% of visual content even 3 days after they see it.

 Nadya Khoja from Veengage surveyed 500 marketers to find out how visual content affects content marketing.
 41% of them believed that infographics are the most valuable of all visual content.
 They even tend to outrank GIFs which are the internet’s most favorite file format.

-But with so much done can you believe that only 1 out of 10 posts is compounding that aids organic traffic by strengthening its SEO and domain authority over time?
+But with so much done, can you believe that only 1 out of 10 posts is compounding that aids organic traffic by strengthening its SEO and domain authority over time?

 The remaining 9 are prone to decay more quickly even if they drive a surge of traffic in the initial phase.

-Surely, this 1 post comes from the 33% marketers who have a documented strategy.
+Surely, this 1 post comes from the 33% of marketers who have a documented strategy.
 According to a report published on Content Marketing Institue, a documented content marketing strategy is often a key indicator of content marketing success.

-And of course, you have to have some serious discipline when it comes to marketing your content.
+And, of course, you have to have some serious discipline when it comes to marketing your content.
 According to Skyword’s report, 100% of the visionaries use an editorial calendar.